danny-avila/LibreChat/docs/features/rag_api.md

 ### Challenges and Ongoing Research

-While RAG is currently the best-known tool for grounding LLMs on the latest, verifiable information and lowering the costs of constant retraining and updating, it is not perfect.
+While RAG is currently one of the best-known tools for grounding LLMs on the latest, verifiable information and lowering the costs of constant retraining and updating, it's not perfect.
 Some challenges include:

 1. **Recognizing unanswerable questions**: LLMs need to be explicitly trained to recognize questions they can't answer based on the available information.
 This may require fine-tuning on thousands of examples of answerable and unanswerable questions.
 2. **Improving retrieval and generation**: Ongoing research focuses on innovating at both ends of the RAG process: improving the retrieval of the most relevant information possible to feed the LLM, and optimizing the structure of that information to obtain the richest responses from the LLM.